 If you expect problems with mental illness, you can also outline your health care choices in the event that you become seriously mentally ill and are unable to make health care decisions.
 This is called a mental health care directive or psychiatric care directive.

 The living will

-The living will describes the type of medical treatment the person would want in these situations and under what conditions an attempt to prolong life should be started or stopped.
+The living will describes the type of medical treatment the person would want or would not want in these situations.
+It can describe under what conditions an attempt to prolong life should be started or stopped.
 This applies to treatments such as dialysis, tube feedings, or artificial life support (such as the use of breathing machines).

 The living will is a formal legal document that must be written and signed by the patient.
 Some state laws include a model form.
 For most states the model form is optional, but others require that their form be used.
 Most laws say that the document must be witnessed and notarized.
-Usually, the witness must be someone other than a spouse, potential heir, doctor caring for the patient, or employee of the patient’s health care facility.
+Usually, the witnesses cannot be spouses, potential heirs, doctors caring for the patient, or employees of the patient’s health care facility.

 There are many things to think about when writing a living will.
 These include:

 - The use of equipment such as dialysis (kidney) machines or ventilators (breathing machines)